Isleham Priory Church

 Isleham Priory Church, located in Isleham, Cambridgeshire, England, is a Benedictine alien priory built around 1100 AD.
-It is an important example of an early 12th century Norman church.
+It is an important example of an early 12th-century Norman church.
 Despite being converted into a barn after the Reformation, the building remains mostly in its original state.
 The church is designated a Grade I listed building.
 The structure and surrounding area are also designated a scheduled Ancient Monument.

 Description

-The Priory is located north of the village of Isleham in Cambridgehsire, England.
+The Priory is located north of the village of Isleham in Cambridgeshire, England.

 The Chapel of St Margaret of Antioch, converted to a barn at a later date, is the only surviving building in the priory complex.
 The site also includes the buried foundations of other priory buildings, as well as the earthwork remains of a medieval agricultural complex to the north of the church.